YDA93/devkit/README.md

 ## 🚀 Installation Steps

 - **🔧 Requirements**

+  Before you begin, make sure you have the following:

   - macOS
   - Zsh shell
   - Git
-  - Internet access (for installs and updates)
+  - Internet connection (for downloading and installing tools)

+- **🛠️ Quick Install**

   Just run this one-liner in your terminal:

 - ```bash
   sh -c "$(curl -fsSL https://raw.githubusercontent.com/YDA93/devkit/main/install.zsh)"
   ```

+- **⚙️ What Happens Next**

-The installer will:
+The installer will automatically:

 - Clone the DevKit repository to ~/devkit
-- Check and install Oh My Zsh (if not already installed)
+- Check for Oh My Zsh and install it if needed
-- Configure your .zshrc to include DevKit
+- Update your .zshrc to include DevKit configurations
-- Prompt you for any setup info (like your name, email, and preferences)
+- Prompt you to enter setup details (name, email, preferences)
-- Install all necessary tools
+- Install all required development tools

+> 💡 No manual steps required — just run and go!

 ---